Skip to content

 The mission of general education at Snow College is to stretch students’ minds and enlarge the foundation of their intellectual and practical skills in order to create in them a lifelong love of learning.

-As many of the world's great thinkers have observed before, a general education is more than a bunch of facts and numbers: it is that part of the self that remains when the details have been forgotten.
+As many of the world's great thinkers have observed before, a general education is more than simply facts and numbers: it is that part of the self that remains when the details have been forgotten.
 At Snow College, first and foremost, general education is who we are.

 The general education curriculum is designed to accomplish several goals: to provide students with a broad exposure to different academic disciplines in order to assist them in selecting their course of study; to introduce a variety of ways of making knowledge so that students understand the complexity of information and knowledge; to facilitate the development of a passion for a specific area of study and a love of learning in general; to provide connections between disciplines by providing interdisciplinary, integrated learning opportunities; and to prepare students to participate fully in human culture, ask probing and thoughtful questions, and engage as responsible citizens.

 Specific courses are selected for inclusion in the general education curriculum only when the GE Committee has evidence that the course advances the GE mission, fulfills General Education learning outcomes, fulfills core or knowledge area outcomes, and articulates a coherent assessment plan.
-Courses approved for GE credit will participate in the General Education assessment for the knowledge area and report assessment results to the GE committee.
+Courses approved for GE credit will be included in the General Education assessment for the knowledge area, and the GE Committee will receive the results.

 GE Requirements

-The General Education curriculum is made up of courses that formulate a GE core (which is mandated by the state of Utah) and a selection of course options that fall into several knowledge areas:
+The General Education curriculum is mandated by the state of Utah and consists of courses that formulate a GE core as well as a selection of course options that fall into several GE Knowledge areas:

 • GE Core